 - Zest the entire peel of the lemon and extract the juice.
 Put in a bowl and mix with the olive oil and melted butter and whisk to mix thoroughly.

-- Add the chopped rosemary leaves, oregano, kosher salt, black pepper and red pepper flakes.
+- Add the minced garlic, chopped rosemary leaves, oregano, kosher salt, black pepper and red pepper flakes.
 Mix all and pour over lamb chops in bowl OR into a large sealable plastic bag, and let marinate at room temperature for at least 30 minutes.

 - Or substitute 1 teaspoon of fresh oregano leaves, chopped.